-Expert in business systems, strategy, productivity and remote working.
+Expert in business systems, strategy, productivity and operations.
 From Sydney, based in Bangkok.
 Have done business everywhere from San Francisco to London to Hong Kong.
-I write about systems and strategy (and more) at https://aaronlynn.com/articles/
+I write about systems and strategy (and more) at https://aaronlynn.com/

 "Benevolent Dictatorship" is the best description that comes to mind.

 Take in consideration all their perspectives and advice... but at the end of the day, when there's a decision to make it is yours to make and yours to be accountable for.

 Good leaders (and managers) build consensus and get people onboard with their decisions long before those decisions are made.
 And for those team members that disagree, they know that most reasonable people understand are OK with the concept of "disagree and commit", so long as their opinion has bee nheard.